 Why Pass This Law?

-States have been collecting DNA from convicted felons for almost two decades, and it’s helped solve thousands of crimes.
+States have been collecting DNA from convicted felons for over two decades, and it’s helped solve thousands of crimes.
 But, we can do more.
 By passing arrestee DNA legislation, law enforcement officials can catch criminals sooner, prevent crimes, save more lives and use DNA to its full potential.
 Collected at the same time as fingerprints, DNA testing only requires a simple cheek swab upon arrest.
 That’s why Congress and over half the states have already passed laws for DNA Arrestee Testing.

 Arrestee testing will help your state to: